What is a Credit Union?

 Who Can Open an Account?

 Lakeview Federal Credit Union is a Community Chartered Credit Union, which includes all of Ashtabula County.
-The only requirement to open an account is that you live, work or worship in Ashtabula County, Ohio and that you make an initial share (savings account) deposit of $25.00.
+The only requirement to open an account is that you live, work, worship or attend school in Ashtabula County, Ohio and that you make an initial share (savings account) deposit of $25.00.

 Call our Ashtabula office at (440) 998-2707, Jefferson office at (440) 576-4382 or Geneva office at (440) 415-9900 for more information.